 Macau never sleeps #nightview #illuminatedcity #macau #macaugraphy #tourism #travelasia #touristymoment #nightowl #wanderer #wanderlust #travelmakesussmarter #wanderingaroundaimlessly #hotelresorts #casinoresort #leicagram #longexposure #leicaeyeswideopen #leicalens #cotai #cotaicentral #asiancities #instasia #instamacau #asiagraphy #asiagram #instanight #photographlikepainting

-This is an outlier possibility that doesn’t directly involve the games but would undoubtedly impact the tourism scene.
-Japan has recently legalized casino gambling, and already resorts are being eyed potentially in Tokyo, Wakayama, Nagasaki, and Osaka.
+While it isn’t directly connected to the 2020 games, this change has definitely been influenced by the expectation of throngs of tourists coming to Japan.
+Japan has recently legalized casino gambling, resorts are already being eyed in potential spots such as Tokyo, Wakayama, Nagasaki, and Osaka.
 It’s simply a matter of whether they could be set up in time.
 Once built, new casinos will also have to entice players in a culture that isn’t used to gambling, though there are models for this.
 Internet betting and gaming sites provide selections of free options that can introduce people to gambling, and matched initial deposits can also put people at ease with real money gaming.
 Possibilities like these combined with beautiful and exciting venues could get people gaming in a hurry though, which makes potential casino resorts something of a 2020 wildcard.

 The Olympics are right around the corner, so if you`re planning a trip to Japan, start adding places and things to do on your bucket list and get ready for more surprises, better buildings, a glowing country and more improvement in various areas as Japan continues to upgrade itself.